 We had no specific time to leave the next day, but we were planning to go to meet another blogging friend, (who we had never met in person before): Karen Burns Booth (Lavender and Lovage).
 Karen and her husband run a bed and breakfast and cooking school in the Charente-Maritime region of France, less than an hour and a half from Bordeaux.
-To say we were excited is massive understatement.
+(Update: they are no longer in France.)

 The next morning we set off to find a little cafe where we could have breakfast.
 It didn’t take too long before we were sipping hot drinks and enjoying delectable pastries.

 After to speaking to Karen by phone, we decided to catch the train to the station near her house so that we’d arrive in the early afternoon.
 That settled, we checked out of our hotel, and did a little more exploring.
 We then took a tram to the station.